dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-AlexNet and ResNet architectures.md

 There is one another architecture that uses BatchNorm2d called inception, but it is memory intensive comparing to ResNet.
 Inception uses the Dropout layer (not present in ResNet).

 One another but rather older model is VGG.
 For instance, VGG16.
-It was very popular at a time but it also had just a few conv2d layers.
+It was very popular at a time but it also had just 13 conv2d layers.

 Worth to mention DenseNet in here that is basically a slight modification of the ResNet.